-I hope you find it really useful and interesting.
+I hope you find my website really useful and interesting.
 In its own way, this website can be regarded as an open educational resource, and my intention is to make as many as possible of my ideas and tips available to anyone who can benefit from them.

-Twitter: Each post can be Tweeted if you want to share it (or disagree with it of course).
-There’s a Twitter link at the end of each post.
-You can also see what I’m Tweeting about on the right-hand menu.
+Twitter:Links to any post or page can be Tweeted if you want to share it (or disagree with it of course).
+There’s a Twitter link at the end of each post and page.
+You can also see what I’m presently Tweeting about on the right-hand menu.

 The rest of the website is intended to be longer-term, and normally I leave things there for as long as they may be useful.
 Do let me know if you find anything that’s past its usefulness!